anandnet/Calculator-using-Kivy/README.md

 a simple calculator developed by using python and its framework kivy (for GUI).
-(lot of bug in scientific part of calculator)
+(lot of bug in scientific part of this calculator)
 So,  Still working on it....